mjskay/uncertainty-examples/snowfall.md

 ![](snowfall_files/figure-gfm/unnamed-chunk-6-1.gif)<!-- -->

-Or if we’re getting excessive, here’s the HOPs version as falling
+Or if we’re getting excessive, we can make a HOPs version with falling snowballs.
+We’ll also use the experimental [ggfx](https://ggfx.data-imaginist.com/) package to blur the snowballs to make them look a bit more authentic:
-snowballs:

 ``` r
 k = 50